Title

 Jargon Busters

-A branch of the Home Office which acts as a ‘one-stop shop’ for organisations, checking police records and, in relevant cases, information held by the Independent Safeguarding Authority (ISA).
-The Criminal Records Bureau (CRB), an Executive Agency of the Home Office, provides wider access to criminal record information through its Checking service.
+Ther former Criminal Record Bureau (CRB) is part of the Disclosure and Barring Service (DBS) which is a branch of the Home Office which acts as a "one-stop shop" for organisations, checking police records and, in relevant cases, information held by the former Independent Safeguarding Authority (ISA).

 This service enables organisations in the public, private and voluntary sectors to make safer recruitment decisions by identifying candidates who may be unsuitable for certain work, especially that involve children or vulnerable adults.
-The CRB was established under Part V of the Police Act 1997 and was launched in March 2002.
+The CRB part of the DBS was established under Part V of the Police Act 1997 and was launched in March 2002.

-Prior to 2002, access to police checks was mainly confined to organisations in the statutory sector for staff who had ‘substantial unsupervised access’ to children.
+Prior to 2002, access to police checks was mainly confined to organisations in the statutory sector for staff who had "substantial unsupervised access" to children.
 There were many other organisations that could not access these checks and yet had staff with similar access to vulnerable groups.
-The CRB enables many more organisations to access these checks as part of good recruitment practice.
+The DBS enables many more organisations to access these checks as part of good recruitment practice.

 Regulated Activity